 The main thing any arborist is trying to determine when inspecting a tree is the likelihood of failure.

-There are a lot of factors that can contribute to a trees branches or whole structure failing.
+There are a lot of factors that can contribute to tree branches or whole structure failing.
 There are some tell-tale signs such as pest infestation, past history, tree species and the local climate or weather.

 Can I get a free tree inspection?

 Free ‘informal’ tree inspections are quite common, but only when the tree service is already on your property giving you a free estimate for tree pruning or removal.

 So if you want to get an estimate to remove 2 branches hanging over your home, but also get the rest of the tree inspected while they are there.
-Most local arborist will oblige free of charge.
+Most local arborists will oblige free of charge.

 You will not have much luck getting a free tree inspection as a stand-alone service.
 It would be like asking a plumber to come out and inspect your pipes and not expect to be charged.

 This will depend on the type of inspection you have asked for.
 If you are in need of an arborist tree inspection report, a consulting arborist will inspect your tree and give you a detailed report on their findings and recommendations.

 If you are not getting an inspection report for any official reason such as a development approval or tree removal permit, then they will generally give verbal recommendations or a short 1-page report.